 Need for English language proficiency

-Transport drivers are considered semi-skilled workers and, as such, a Government of Alberta website suggests a minimum English language proficiency level of CLB 4.
+Transport drivers are considered semi-skilled workers and, as such, a Government of Saskatchewan website suggests a minimum English language proficiency level of CLB 4, but points out that some employers and regulatory bodies may require higher language scores.
 Some transport drivers (especially local pick up and delivery drivers and short haul drivers) will have a significant amount of verbal communication with customers and clients.
 While specialized freight transport and long haul drivers may not be required to interact frequently with the public, they will need to have the proficiency required to read signage, understand written communications, and complete records and log books.

 As with any job, having related experience can make it easier to find employment.
 However, most employers offer on-the-job training for entry-level positions, as long as the applicant meets licensing and training requirements.